uriel1998/mpdcontrol/README.md

 Notes:

+- `mpd` is what we're playing music through, though if you have it installed as a server elsewhere, this is unneeded.
 - `mpc` is the MPD client the script uses for querying and queue actions.
 - `fzf` provides the interactive selector.
 - `jq` is used for `radiotray-ng` bookmark parsing.